MashMB/1pass/README.md

 5. Replace running binary.
 6. Clean cache (temporary files and directories).

-**IMPORTANT**: updates are in real life `testing` stage, it works fine in test environment but practice shows that this type of operations needs to be tested on multiple devices

 ## Configuration

 From release 1.1.0, application has implemented interactive configuration tool.
 From release 1.2.0, application is